jugonzal07/cbc_data_cleaner/README.md

 # Christmas Bird Count Data Cleaner

-The R scripts in this repo transforms CSV's from [Audubon's Christmas Bird Count® portal](https://netapp.audubon.org/CBCObservation/Historical/ResultsByCount.aspx) and transforms them into more wieldable tables for data analysis.
+The R scripts in this repo transform CSV files from [Audubon's Christmas Bird Count® portal](https://netapp.audubon.org/CBCObservation/Historical/ResultsByCount.aspx) into more wieldable tables for data analysis.
 Per the National Audobo Society's website "*CBC Data are provided by National Audubon Society and through the generous efforts of Bird Studies Canada and countless volunteers across the Western Hemisphere.*" More information can be found at links below:

 - www.audubon.org
 - www.christmasbirdcount.org